 Guide dogs are highly trained for many different environments.
-They learn how to navigate stairs, escalators, curbs, elevators, busy streets, crowded rooms and much more.
+They learn how to navigate stairs, escalators, curbs, elevators, busy streets, crowded rooms, and much more.
 This allows the owner to focus on an environment’s challenges and opportunities rather than worrying about how they might get around.

 A guide dog is specifically trained to avoid roads, stairs, drop-offs, or even busy sidewalks with no sidewalk.
 They’re also taught to safely navigate through crowds and traffic and to stay out of the way of other dogs or people.

-Guide dogs are highly trained to help their owner handle daily challenges, such as crossing the street safely, getting on and off public transportation, entering a restaurant or store without difficulty, using an automated teller machine (ATM), opening doors and cabinets.
+Guide dogs are highly trained to help their owner handle daily challenges, such as crossing the street safely, getting on and off public transportation, entering a restaurant or store without difficulty, using an automated teller machine (ATM), and opening doors and cabinets.

 How They Help People Navigate the World Around Them